ETCLabs/RDMnet/docs/getting_started/using_controller.md

 {
   // Check handles and/or context as necessary...

-  for (const RdmnetRptClientEntry* entry = list->client_entries; entry < list->client_entries + list->num_client_entries;
-       ++entry)
-  {
   switch (list_action)
   {
     case kRdmnetClientListAppend:
       // These are new entries to be added to the list of clients.
 Append the new entry to our
       // bookkeeping.
+      add_new_clients(list->client_entries, list->num_client_entries);
       break;
     case kRdmnetClientListRemove:
       // These are entries to be removed from the list of clients.
 Remove the entry from our
       // bookkeeping.
+      remove_clients(list->client_entries, list->num_client_entries);
       break;
     case kRdmnetClientListUpdate:
       // These are entries to be updated in the list of clients.
 Update the corresponding entry
       // in our bookkeeping.
+      update_clients(list->client_entries, list->num_client_entries);
       break;
     case kRdmnetClientListReplace:
       // This is the full client list currently connected to the broker - our existing client
       // list should be replaced wholesale with this one.
 This will be the response to
-        // rdmnet_controller_request_client_list(); the other cases are sent unsolicited. break;
+      // rdmnet_controller_request_client_list(); the other cases are sent unsolicited. replace_client_list(list->client_entries, list->num_client_entries);
-    }
+      break;
   }

   if (list->more_coming)